2021-22 HOUSING DATES & OPERATIONAL PLANS

 Alvarez Hall is set up in suite format with two single-occupancy rooms joined by a shared bathroom.
 Chisholm Hall also offers a suite format with either double or single occupancy rooms with ensuite bathroom.
 Chisholm Hall double rooms are large and provide ample space for two occupants.
 For both communities, residents only share a bathroom with one other person.

 Guadalupe, our newest hall, was designed to support student engagement and success with clusters of double-occupancy rooms around shared restroom facilities on each wing.
-While this hall is conducive to close-knit living/learning communities — and thus slated to be the new location for the Honors Residential Community beginning fall 2021 — it expands the “family unit” and thus, capacity may have to be modified depending on the status of the pandemic.
+While this hall is conducive to close-knit living/learning communities — and thus slated to be the new location for the Honors Residential Community beginning fall 2021 — it expands the “residential pod” and thus, capacity may have to be modified depending on the status of the pandemic.

 What it's like living on campus